asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 followed, the moment we start messing with different security matcher instances for related child-parent routes that might become too hard to manage, therefore the accepted idea is to configure related routes in the same method.

+#### CORS

+Cross origin resource, is a way to 'configure' the single origin policy of the web browser, this is a way to tell the browser or the client which parts of the request can be sent and which pars of the response can be read from a specific ORIGIN/web-site that has made the request on the behalf of the client/browser.
+So imagine this following scenario where, your browser executes code from two domains `www.a.com` and `www.b.com`, the SERVER can configure the CORS policy to tell the browser to only allow reading of responses by `www.a.com`.

+- Access-Control-Allow-Methods - controls which types of methods actions ORIGIN can make (POST, GET, DELETE)
+- Access-Control-Allow-Headers - these are request headers you want to send by the ORIGIN
+- Access-Control-Allow-Origin - controls whether the response is readable by which ORIGIN
+- Access-Control-Expose-Headers - controls which response headers are readable by the ORIGIN

+It is important to note and remember that the browser is like a huge sandbox, each ORIGIN/web-site is executing in is own sandbox, isolated form the rest of the ORIGINS they do not know of each other and there is no easy way to leak information or state between the origins, that is what makes the browser a powerful mediator, that is what allows CORS to be enforced by the browser, it knows which ORIGIN (which web-site's script) can read the response and if it is not allowed it will be blocked.
+You have no doubt seen console errors in your browser regarding CORS violations.
+That is exactly that the ORIGIN making the request is not allowed to read the response, headers, credentials and the browser directly errors out directly when the restricted origin attempts to obtain the response from the server.

+There is also a policy that might be enforced by the server, and not by the browser that actually restricts the REQUESTS made by the web-site/ORIGIN, that is a way by the server to add additional security by checking the `Origin` header of the incoming `request that is set by the browser`, there is no way for an ORIGIN to forge that because it is enforced by the browser before the request is sent, to the SERVER.
+The server verifies this header is among the allowed ones, that way no bad ORIGIN actor can even make the request in the first place, stopping it in its tracks.

+#### Cookies

+Cookies are a special type of header that is mostly relevant to browser, these are headers that the browser mostly works with, they were the early ways to store state for the user's session on the ORIGIN (web-site) the cookies themselves are normal headers, BUT the browser restricts the scripts that are executing from directly accessing them unless the cookies are specially enabled to be accessed.
+That is because first by default SERVER provide cookies contain no readable information, that is relevant to the script, second it might posed security issues.
+There is a way for a sever to set a cookie to be readable by the browser and that is how CSRF Tokens are usually transmitted.

+There are also local cookies which the web-site executing its script can save to remember certain local state for the user, and maybe send it to the server, but these are not tied to any security or authorization / authentication mechanisms.

 #### CSRF

 One attach vector that many users or clients often find themselves captured by are phishing attacks, when a user is